-Within a short five-year period, my life altered in ways I’d never imagined.
+Within a short six-year period, my life altered in ways I’d never imagined.
 In heartbreaking and devastating ways that shook the very foundations of my belief.
 Within all the turmoil, there was but one constant.
-One, and only one, path out of the darkness.
+One, and only one path out of the darkness.
 I turned to God over and over again.
 It was through my fervent and repeated reliance on Him that I finally understood the sustaining power of surrender found not just in prayer, but in daily communion with God.

 In 2013, after a four-year battle with breast cancer, my beautiful niece, Cassy passed away at the age of 33.
 A year later, my sweet sister-in-law, Monica, succumbed to brain cancer.
 She was just 56.
 The following year, our then 17-year-old daughter, Emma was diagnosed with stage 4 Hodgkin’s Lymphoma.
 For almost a year we lived at Shand’s Children’s Hospital in Gainesville, FL as she underwent treatment.
 Through God’s grace, we brought her home in the fall of 2016 cancer-free.
 A few months after returning home, in January of 2017, the unexpected and violent loss of my best friend, Alisa, was for me, the final straw.